bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Introduction...

+Move bit on diminshing impressions leading to emotions here?

 ### Take daily weight measurements, but filter out the noise

 The scale does weird things when you diet.
 One day you'll wake up looking leaner but the scale says you're stuck at the same weight.
 The next day it'll say that you're heavier, even though you've been doing everything right.